cocos/cocos-docs/en/editor/publish/native-options.md

 ## Environment Configuration

 Publishing to the native platform requires installation and configuration of some necessary environments.
-For details, please refer to the[Installation and Configuration of Native Development Environment](setup-native-development.md) documentation.
+For details, please refer to the [Setup Native Development Environment](setup-native-development.md) documentation.

 ## Build Options